| pick your distro, get ZFS on root

 Stage 3 — Kernel

 Signed by the distro vendor.
-The bootloader loads the kernel.
+Grub loads the kernel.
 If Secure Boot is enforcing, only a signed kernel will load.
 An attacker who modified the kernel binary gets caught here.
+Same vendor cert that signed grub also signed the kernel — one trust root, one chain.

 Stage 5 — Userspace